Academic Life

 On-Campus Recruiting Program

 Employers from various industries visit the Saint Mary’s campus each year to recruit for jobs and internships.
-Employers conduct campus and virtual sessions interviews, information sessions, and information tables in which students are encouraged to participate and explore options offered by the employers.
+Employers conduct campus and virtual sessions interviews, information sessions, and information tables.
 The office also hosts an annual career and internship fair in the fall and recruiting events throughout the year.

 Handshake

-All students can create an account on Handshake to access job and internship opportunities.
-Students can connect with employers, apply for positions, post résumés, make appointments with the CCO, and more.
+All students have access to Handshake for finding job and internship opportunities.
+On Handshake, students can connect with employers, apply for positions, post résumés, make appointments with the CCO, and more.
 Access the site at https://saintmarys.joinhandshake.com

 Alumnae Resource Network